Habitat Conservation on State Trust Lands

 What is the State Trust Lands Habitat Conservation Plan?

-What does the Trust Lands Habitat Conservation Plan protect?
+What does the State Trust Lands Habitat Conservation Plan protect?

 The core of the State Trust Lands Habitat Conservation Plan is its four detailed conservation strategies for marbled murrelets; northern spotted owls; riparian areas, wetlands and salmon; and other species of concern and uncommon habitats.
 Through these conservation strategies, we provide protection for: